 - A. Each patron making application for a library card shall be required to show one or more pieces of identification, such as a current driver's license, passport, or identity card.
 Documentation acceptable to the Director or staff must be offered in addition to any photo identification not containing the current and/or permanent address. - B. A parent or guardian must sign the library card application as a statement of permission and responsibility for material checked out by the dependent ages 17 and under, and list other responsible parents/guardians.
 The dependent must be present at the time of application.
 If the parent/guardian has a library account, it must be in good standing before signing for a dependent's library account.
-An unaccompanied dependent may present an application signed by a parent/guardian if he or she also has all other required pieces of identification and proof of address.
-A parent/guardian may opt to allow or not allow the dependent to check out a Library laptop for in-house use by indicating permission on the library card registration application. - C. Guests are further required to pay a non-refundable registration fee, as designated in Section 4.1.5. - D. The Library Director may require further documentation as proof of resident, reciprocal or guest status.
+An unaccompanied dependent may present an application signed by a parent/guardian if he or she also has all other required pieces of identification and proof of address. - C. Guests are further required to pay a non-refundable registration fee, as designated in Section 4.1.5. - D. The Library Director may require further documentation as proof of resident, reciprocal or guest status. - E. If an island resident is unable to provide full proof of address, they can be issued a library card which provides limited access to library materials until they can provide full information and are issued a full access library card.
+These residents still must provide their full written signature and are responsible for all charges until a loss of card has been reported.